Andrew McCutchen Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.
+- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.

-- The Guardians' 3.93 team ERA ranks 10th across all league pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to allow 96 home runs (one per game), the fifth-fewest in baseball.
+- Guardians pitchers combine to give up 96 home runs (one per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.